Bhavith-Chandra/Masters-Thesis/README.md

-# Masters Thesis: Behavioral Causal Discovery Atlas
+# Thesis: Behavioral Causal Discovery

 This repository contains the systematic derivation of a Directed Acyclic Graph (DAG) for behavioral health using the GLOBEM dataset.